Spiritual Maturity

 “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faith, gentleness, and self-control” Galatians 5:22-23

-The gifts of the Holy Spirit provide edification, encouragement, and sympathy to spread the Good News of salvation.
-Therefore, misusing those gifts for personal gain rather than caring for people will have dire consequences:
+The gifts of the Holy Spirit provide edification, encouragement, and comfort, serving to spread the Good News of salvation.
+However, misusing these gifts for personal gain instead of using them to care for others can lead to severe consequences:

 “Not everyone who says to me, ‘Lord, Lord,’ will enter into the Kingdom of Heaven, but he who does the will of my Father who is in heaven.
 Many will tell me in that day, ‘Lord, Lord, didn’t we prophesy in your name, in your name cast out demons, and in your name do many mighty works?’
 Then I will tell them, ‘I never knew you.
 Depart from me, you who work iniquity.’
 Matthew 7: 21-23